 PARTICULARS OF REMUNERATION

-Further in accordance with Section 197 (12) of the Companies Act 2013 read with Rule5 (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014and Regulation 27(5) of SECC Regulations 2018 a statement containing particulars ofemployees as stipulated therein also forms part of this Directors' Report as Annexure XI.
+Further in accordance with Section 197 (12) of the Companies Act 2013 read with Rule5 (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014and Regulation 27(5) of SECC Regulations 2018 a statement containing particulars ofemployees as stipulated therein also forms part of this Report as Annexure VII.

-Y our Company not being energy intensive takes various measures to reduce energyconsumption by using energy-efficient computer systems and equipment.
-As an ongoingprocess your Company evaluates new technologies and techniquesto make its infrastructure more energy efficient.
+Your Company's operations are not energy intensive.
+However it undertook variousmeasures to reduce energy consumption by using energy-efficient computer systems andequipment.
+As an ongoing process your Company evaluates new technologies and techniquesto make its infrastructure more energy efficient.

-ii) Steps taken by your Company for utilising alternate sources of energy:
+ii.
+Steps taken by your Company for utilizing alternate sources of energy:

 No alternate source of energy is utilized by your Company.

-ii) The benefits derived like product improvement cost reduction product developmentor import substitution:
+(ii) The benefits derived like product improvement cost reduction and productdevelopment: